Mariam262/My-University-Projects/README.md

 ◼ **Tools:** The mid-fidelity prototypes i.e wireframes and High fidelity prototypes are designed using Figma tool.Here is the link of tool ▶️ https://figma.io/ ◀️

+🚀 User interface design is a crucial aspect of software engineering, as it is the means by which users interact with software applications.

 <a name="semester-5"></a>
 ## 🌟 Semester 5